foqueiroz/arcdocs.github.io/book/software/libraries/glew.md

 ## Licensing

-Licensing arrangements for glew are described on their [GitHub page](https://github.com/nigels-com/glew#copyright-and-licensing).
+Licensing arrangements for GLEW are described on their [GitHub page](https://github.com/nigels-com/glew#copyright-and-licensing).

-## The glew module on the HPC
+## The GLEW module on the HPC

 The glew module can be loaded into your environment with the following command: